What is an implantable cardioverter defibrillator (ICD)?

-An implantable cardioverter defibrillator is a small battery-operated medical device.
-It is put in the body and connected to the heart to correct abnormal rhythms of the heart.
+An implantable cardioverter defibrillator (ICD) is a small battery-operated medical device.
+It is placed in the body and connected to the heart to detect and correct abnormal rhythms of the heart.
 It is also called an ICD.

 What does an ICD do?

-An ICD, also sometimes called an ACID (automated implantable cardioverter defibrillator), detects abnormal rhythms in the ventricles.
-These are the part of the heart that pump blood around the body.
+An ICD, also sometimes called an AICD (automated implantable cardioverter defibrillator), sits under the skin near the heart.
+It monitors the heart's rhythm 24 hours a day and detects abnormal rhythms in the ventricles (these are the parts of the heart that pump blood around the body).

-If the heart is beating too fast or too slow, or in an irregular way, then blood won’t be pumped properly.
+If the heart beats too fast or too slow, or in an irregular way, blood won’t be pumped properly.
 Sometimes, an abnormal rhythm can make it too hard for the heart to pump blood at all.

 Do I need an ICD?

-You might need an ICD if you have an abnormally fast or irregular heartbeat.
-Your doctor would probably arrange for you to have tests first like an ECG or echocardiography to see how your heart is beating.
+You might need an ICD if you have a heart arrhythmia, such as an abnormally fast or irregular heartbeat.
+Your doctor would probably arrange for you to have tests first.
+The types of test that are performed will vary depending on your individual circumstances, but may include an electrocardiogram (ECG) or echocardiogram to see how your heart is beating.